RIR360/development/journal/2025/may.md

 ## 5/26/2025
 - You plan properly then you progress, it'll work anyway.
 - If you feel stuck, sit back plan the things you need to do.
+- Another tip, when you feel bad stay away from devices so you don't fall in the trap.